Spring Cloud Azure authentication

 A common challenge is the management of secrets and credentials used to secure communication between different components making up a solution.
 Managed identities eliminate the need to manage credentials.
 Managed identities provide an identity for applications to use when connecting to resources that support Microsoft Entra authentication.
 Applications may use the managed identity to obtain Microsoft Entra tokens.
 For example, an application may use a managed identity to access resources like Azure Key Vault where you can store credentials in a secure manner or to access storage accounts.

-We encourage using managed identity instead of using connection string or key in your application because it's more secure and will save the trouble of managing secrets and credentials.
+We encourage using managed identity instead of using connection string or key in your application because it's more secure and saves the trouble of managing secrets and credentials.
 In this case, DefaultAzureCredential

 could better serve the scenario of developing locally using account information stored locally, then deploying the application to Azure Cloud and using managed identity.